HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-[Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) allows you to create dedicated nodes in a document that contain their own scope for sub-elements and styling, isolating a component from the main DOM tree.
+<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/shadowdom">Shadow DOM</a> allows you to create dedicated nodes in a document that contain their own scope for sub-elements and styling, isolating a component from the main DOM tree.
 Compared to last year's figure of 0.37% of all pages using shadow DOM, adoption of the feature has remained much the same, with 0.39% of mobile pages and 0.47% of desktop pages using it.

 {{ figure_markup(
     caption="The percentage of mobile pages that use templates.",